rdeioris/CompushadyUnreal/Docs/Tutorials/PointCloud.md

 ## Step1.1: some additional note

+You may have noticed the ```float3 xyz = float3(-points[vid].x, points[vid].y, points[vid].z) * 100;``` line in the vertex shader.

+It deserves some more explanation:

+* The cloud has been created using Z-up, Y-forward, X-right convention, so (given that Unreal uses X-forward) we are inverting the X to avoid the "mirror-effect" (remove the minus sign to better understand).
+* The 100 multiplication is to correct the scale (as the cloud is in meters while Unreal is in centimeters)

+Regarding colors, ```float3 color = float3(points[vid].r / 255.0, points[vid].g / 255.0, points[vid].b / 255.0);``` the 255 division is required as the XYZ file stores the colors channels as 8bit integers.

+We are using int64 as the type for NumPoints.
+This is actually useless as the max number of drawable vertices is a 32bits signed value.

+The Depth test is very important even if we are drawing points: without it overlapping points will result in total mess.

 ## Step2: moving to quads

 ## Optional Step 3: storing the shaders in a file